Voltas

-Voltas Limited is an Indian multinational home appliances company, headquartered in Mumbai.
+Voltas Limited is an Indian multinational home appliance company, headquartered in Mumbai.
 It designs, develops, manufactures and sells products including air conditioners, air coolers, refrigerators, washing machines, dishwashers, microwaves, air purifiers, water dispensers.
 Voltas is India's largest air conditioning company by market share.

 The company was incorporated on 6 September 1954 in Mumbai, as a collaboration between Tata Sons and Volkart Brothers.
-The company is currently chaired by Noel Tata and Pradeep Bakshi is the company's current chief executive officer and managing director.
+The company is currently chaired by Noel Tata and Mukundan Menon is the company's current chief executive officer and managing director.

 Operations

 The company is broadly structured into projects and products business.
 The projects business is divided into Domestic Projects Group and International Operations Business Group.
 Meanwhile, the products business is classified into Unitary Products Business Group, Mining & Construction Equipment Division, and Textile Machinery Division.

 The Unitary Products business group manufacture products in categories including air conditioners, air coolers, commercial refrigerators, water coolers, and water dispensers.
 Voltas is the largest air conditioning brand in India.
-It started manufacturing air conditioners in the 1960s under license from the Carrier Corporation.
+It started manufacturing air conditioners in the 1960s under licence from the Carrier Corporation.
 Voltas produced India's first window air conditioner with DC-inverter-based variable-speed motors.
 DC Inverter Technology is an innovative technology that provides superior cooling while reducing the frequency of turning the compressor on and off.
 This helps in reducing the power consumption to a greater extent.
-Voltas also has a large network of repair centers.
+Voltas also has a large network of repair centres.
 The firm is also a major producer of evaporative coolers, which are widely used for comfort cooling in arid and semi-arid climates.

 Voltas has a partnership for compressor with Elgi Equipments, a compressor manufacturing firm.

 Voltas has also entered into a joint venture with Turkey-based Ardutch (a subsidiary of Arçelik, part of the Koç Group making the Beko brand of home appliances).
 It began producing refrigerators, air conditioners, washing machines and kitchen appliances under the name of Voltas Beko.